ParameswaranSajeenthiran/consent-mgt-api/README.md

 ## 🧰 Features

-- Create, retrieve, update, and delete consent records
+- Create, retrieve, update, and revoke and track consent records
 - Clean and minimal implementation for quick integration or extension
 - Dockerized for easy deployment